The tax deadline in Canada is April 30, 2023 for 2022 personal tax returns.

 If you miss the deadline for filing your taxes, you can still file a return later, but you may face penalties and interest charges.

-The penalty for not filing a tax return on time is generally 5% of the amount due for 2022, plus 1% for every month that you file after the due date, for up to 12 months.
+The penalty for not filing a tax return on time is generally 5% of the amount due, plus 1% for every month that you file after the due date, for up to 12 months.

-If you filed late in 2019, 2020 and 2021 and received a formal demand for a return letter from the CRA, you’ll be charged 10% of the amount due for 2022, plus 2% for every month that you file after the due date, for up to 20 months.
+If you filed late and received a formal demand for a return letter from the CRA, you’ll be charged 10% of the amount due, plus 2% for every month that you file after the due date, for up to 20 months.

 To minimize the potential penalties and interest charges, it is best to file your return as soon as possible, even if you cannot pay the tax owed in full.